2018–19 T20 World Cup Africa Qualifier

-The 2018–19 ICC T20 World Cup Africa Qualifier was the tournament played as part of qualification process for the 2021 ICC T20 World Cup.
+The 2018–19 ICC T20 World Cup Africa Qualifier was a tournament played as part of qualification process for the 2021 ICC T20 World Cup.

-Twelve regional qualifiers were held by the International Cricket Council (ICC), with 62 teams competing during 2018 in five regions – Africa (3 groups), Americas (2), Asia (2), East Asia Pacific (2) and Europe (3).
+Twelve regional qualifiers for the 2021 World Cup were held by the International Cricket Council (ICC), with 62 teams competing during 2018 in five regions – Africa (3 groups), Americas (2), Asia (2), East Asia Pacific (2) and Europe (3).
 The top 25 sides from these progressed to five Regional Finals in 2019, with seven teams then going on to compete in the 2019 ICC T20 World Cup Qualifier, along with the six lowest ranked sides from the ICC T20I Championship.

 The first African sub-regional qualifier (North-Western sub region) was held in Nigeria, with the two other groups staged in Botswana and Rwanda.
 The top two teams in each group advanced to the regional finals tournament, which will determine two African entrants to the 2019 ICC T20 World Cup Qualifier.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 men's matches played between member sides from 1 January 2019 onwards.
 Therefore, all the matches in the Regional Finals were played as Twenty20 Internationals (T20Is).

 From the North-Western sub region group, both Ghana and Nigeria qualified for the Africa Regional Finals.
 Simon Ateak of Ghana was named the player of the tournament in the North-Western group.
 The second group, the Eastern sub region, started on 7 July 2018.
 Both Kenya and Uganda qualified for the Africa Regional Finals from the Eastern sub region group.
 Uganda's Riazat Ali Shah was named the player of the tournament for the Eastern group.
 From the Southern sub region group, Botswana and Namibia qualified for the Africa Regional Finals.

 The Regional Finals were held in Uganda in May 2019.
 Namibia and Kenya both progressed to the T20 World Cup Qualifier after finishing first and second respectively in the Regional Finals.
 In July 2019, the ICC suspended Zimbabwe Cricket, with the team barred from taking part in ICC events.
 As a result of their suspension, the ICC confirmed that Nigeria would replace them in the T20 World Cup Qualifier tournament.